jaykang920/x2/README.md

 Set up a loosely-coupled event-driven architecture as your distributed application backbone.
-In addition to generating protocol code that emits efficient payload, it supports enhanced features such as cell/event inheritance hierarchy (enabling programming-by-difference) and precise event dispatching.
+In addition to generating protocol code that emits efficient payload, it supports enhanced features such as cell/event inheritance hierarchy and precise event dispatching, which enables programming-by-difference and multi-property pattern matching respectively.

 ### Flexibility